rubinda/rubinda/README.md

-### Hola 👋
+## Hola 👋

-:green_apple: I'm a hackintosh enthusiast, using it as my daily driver
+I'm a programmer in the morning 💻 and a farmer in the late afternoon 🐮

 ### This is my personal account